 Seat Backrest Replacement - To replace the backrest, start by removing the basket and triangle seat mechanism covers.
-Once removed, take out the four 5MM Allen wrench basket bolts, and two 6MM Allen wrench bolts on each side of the seat.
+Once removed, take out the four 5MM Allen wrench basket bolts, and two 6MM Allen of the seat.

 Remove the 4 bolts as shown in the photo using a long extension and rachet with a 6mm allen wrench socket.